oncodash/ontoweaver/docs/readme_sections/iterable_data.rst

 However, technically, OntoWeaver can consume any iterable data, providing that it has an "Adapter" class knowing how to do it.

+The more generic adapters run a query on a data file, which issue a set of iterable data.
+For instance, you can run a XPath query on an XML document, or a JMESPath query on a JSON file.

 For a basic usage through the `ontoweave` command, OntoWeaver will guess the input data type from the input file extension.
-Thus, in theory, you will not have to do anything special to consume a data file of a supported type;
+Then, it will read the ``element`` (i.e. the same as ``column``) sections of the mapping as an input query.
+In several query language, using a matching string already works.
+Thus, for simple queries, you should not have much to do to consume a data file of a supported type.
-even the mapping would work for any input data type.

 The following sections show the available input data adapters.